cloudberry-contrib/cbcopy/SECURITY.md

 Here's an overview of the security issues handling process:

-* The reporter reports the security issues to the Cloudberry Database team.
+* The reporter reports the security issues to the Apache Cloudberry team.
-* The Cloudberry Database team investigates the report and decides to accept or reject the report.
+* The Apache Cloudberry team investigates the report and decides to accept or reject the report.
 If our team rejects the report, the team will explain why to the reporter.
 If we accept the report, our team will work privately with the reporter to fix the security issues.
-* Release the new version of the Cloudberry Database that includes the fix.
+* Release the new version of the Apache Cloudberry that includes the fix.
 * Public the security issues.